S K is an F1 Enthusiast and a Michael Schumacher Fan. He has grown to respect Ayrton Senna and is discovering past masters in F1.

-So, there are three different areas of driving tactics for which Schumacher is notorious for that seems to have had its genesis much earlier on the race track itself.
-He was an excellent student of these examples and put it to use where he thought he would have to depend on it.
+So, there are three different areas of driving tactics for which Schumacher is notorious for that seem to have had their genesis much earlier on the race track itself.
+He was an excellent student of these examples and put them to use where he thought he would have to depend on them.

 That’s basically the point of showcasing these three examples.
 At least now we would be fair in our assessment.
 If Schumacher is wrong, then so are the others before him.
 However, if he is right, then so are the ones before him.